robertdebock/ansible-role-ad_auth/README.md

 ---
 # defaults file for ad_auth

-# The workgroup to configure, for example: "AD"
-ad_auth_workgroup: AD

-# The realm to connect to, for example "XYZ/example.com"
-ad_auth_realm: ""

-# The hash to register to AD, for example: "a1b2c3"
+# The username to register to AD, for example: "bind_user"
-ad_auth_registration_hash: ""
+ad_auth_registration_username: "unset"

-# The user to register to AD, for example: "bind_user"
+# The password to register to AD, for example: "MyPaSsWoRd"
-ad_auth_registration_user: ""
+ad_auth_registration_password: "unset"

 # The OU to search in, for example: "ou=Nerds,ou=Staff"
-ad_auth_ou: ""
+ad_auth_ou: "unset"

 # The server to bind to, for example: "ad.example.com"
-ad_auth_server: xxx
+ad_auth_server: "unset"

+# The domain to use for SSSD configuration, for example: "example.com"
+ad_auth_domain: "usnet.local"

+# Should this role try to bind to the AD server?
+# (This can be unset for automated testing)
+ad_auth_join: yes
 ```

 ## Requirements